paulrougieux/cobwood/paper/paper.md

     from cobwood.gfpmx import GFPMX
     gfpmxb2021 = GFPMX(scenario="base_2021", rerun=False)

 The first plot draws coloured lines by continents.
-The second plot draws coloured lines by countries.
+It is the default plot.

     # By default plot one line by continent
     gfpmxb2021.facet_plot_by_var("indround")

+![Figure 1](fig/indround_by_continent.png "Plot of industrial roundwood variables by continent")

-    # The country argument can specify one line by country
+The country argument can specify one coloured line by country:

     gfpmxb2021.facet_plot_by_var("indround", countries=["Canada", "France", "Japan"])

+![Figure 2](fig/indround_by_country.png "Plot of industrial roundwood variables by country")

 Plots are visible in the model's output directory `gfpmxb2021.output_dir`.
-Since the method returns a plot object, the plots can also be displayed directly in a Jupyter notebook.
+Since the method returns a plot object, the output of the `facet_plot_by_var()` method can also be displayed in a Jupyter notebook directly.

-The function `facet_plot_by_var` returns a Seaborn facet grid object which has a savefig() method to save the plot as an image.

-![Figure 1](fig/indround_by_continent.png "Plot of industrial roundwood variables by continent")

-![Figure 2](fig/indround_by_country.png "Plot of industrial roundwood variables by country")

 The following code draws a plot of Forest area and forest stock.

     facet_plot_by_var(gfpmxb2021.other, ["area", "stock"],
                      ylabel="Area in 1000ha and stock in million m3")

-Xarray objects have a plot method which provides built-in visualisation capabilities.
+Xarray objects also have a plot method which provides built-in visualisation capabilities.

 <!-- Save plots as images to be inserted in the paper